Raku/nqp/docs/ops.markdown

 ## stat
 * `stat(str $path, int $code)`

-Given a path and a code, return an int describing that path.
+Given a path and a code, return an int describing that path using the OS's stat() function.
 Any of these variants may throw an exception if the platform does not support them.
 (JVM does not support `STAT_PLATFORM_BLOCKSIZE` or `STAT_PLATFORM_BLOCKS`).

     * `nqp::const::STAT_EXISTS`